Creating SNMP and PowerShell Credentials for Windows Devices

 To unalign a Dynamic Application from a device, click the Actions button () for that Dynamic Application and select Unalign Dynamic App.
 However, be advised that when you unalign a Dynamic Application, you also delete the data it has collected.

-Once you have aligned the "Microsoft: Windows Server Discovery" Dynamic Application, an event will be generated with the network name of the cluster.
+Once you have aligned the "Microsoft: Windows Server Cluster Discovery" Dynamic Application, an event will be generated with the network name of the cluster.
 The "Microsoft: Windows Server Create Windows Cluster Virtual Device" Run Book action will execute and create a virtual device with the name of the cluster.
 The necessary Dynamic Applications will automatically align to the virtual device, and the cluster DCM tree will then be created over the next few polling cycles.

 Discovering Windows Server Clusters in the SL1 Classic User Interface

-To discover a Windows Server cluster with the Microsoft: Windows Server PowerPack, you must align the discovery Dynamic Application to one or more of the cluster node physical devices.
+To discover a Windows Server cluster with the Microsoft: Windows Server Cluster PowerPack, you must align the discovery Dynamic Application to one or more of the cluster node physical devices.
 To align the Dynamic Application:

 1. Go to the Device Manager page (Devices > Device Manager).